 This would depend on the disability.
 Some of the vineyards in our portfolio do have wheelchair access so a partial visit may be possible, however arranging transport with wheelchair lift could prove more difficult, not to mention the extra cost.
 Where there are mobility limitations, please ensure that you book with a travelling companion who is willing and able to assist you on tour as, regrettably, our tour team will be unable to offer individual assistance in such cases.

 Do I have to be a wine expert to enjoy these tours?

 Not at all.
-All you need to enjoy on of our wine tours is passion and curiosity about wine!
+All you need to enjoy one of our wine tours is passion and curiosity about wine!
 All sorts of people book with us – from amateurs to experts and groups of family or friends wanting a fun experience or a way to celebrate a birthday or anniversary.
 If all you want to do is taste rather than have a full tour of the vineyard, please let us know when you inquire.

 How much wine can I bring back from Italy?

 Different rules apply according to country, so it is advisable that you check beforehand.
 The general rule seems to be 1 litre of wine per person is duty-free and should go in the hold (checked luggage).
 Anything over this amount should be declared and will probably have a small amount in duty to pay.
 Currently you can bring 2 litres of wine back to the UK duty-free but that may change after March 2019.

 For this reason you might like to book your wine tour at the start of your vacation so that you can enjoy any purchases before you return home.
 Remember to ask at the vineyard if they export to your country and take photos of the bottles you enjoyed.